longturn/freeciv21/docs/Manuals/Program/freeciv21-server.rst

 FREECIV_DATA_PATH
   A colon separated list of directories pointing to the Freeciv21 data directories.
-By default Freeciv21 looks in the following directories, in order, for any data files: the current directory; the "data" subdirectory of the current directory; the subdirecotry ".local/share/freeciv21" in the user's home directory; and the directory where the files are placed by running "cmake --target install".
+By default Freeciv21 looks in the following directories, in order, for any data files: the current directory; the "data" subdirectory of the current directory; the subdirectory ".local/share/freeciv21" in the user's home directory; and the directory where the files are placed by running "cmake --target install".

 FREECIV_SAVE_PATH